 Q: How has tourism played a role in the legalized cannabis industry?

 A: Tourism has played a big role in the early success of the industry in Colorado and other states that have legalized adult-use of cannabis but I see that role diminishing over time as more and more jurisdictions legalize.
 Tourism is evolving through three phases.
 In Phase 1, just having a legal means of purchase was sufficient to attract significant tourists.
 For retail businesses, two key advantages for attracting tourists were a) having a location near popular tourist venues (downtown Denver, Aspen, Vail) or near state borders (as described in this Cannabis article) or b) attracting significant news media coverage.
 In Phase 2, private experiences such as bus tours, events, “4/20 friendly” AirBnB hosts and cannabis yoga and painting classes have attracted tourists (and locals) to certain locations but have not provided the typical consumption options available to those consuming alcohol or tobacco.
 Usually these experiences require preregistration and keep their location confidential to be considered private rather than public.
-In Phase 3, which the City of Denver, Las Vegas and other jurisdictions are just starting to move into, legal public/social consumption options will develop that attract tourists (and locals) to specific locations because of the ease of social consumption being more similar to alcohol in particular.
+In Phase 3, which the City of Denver, Las Vegas and other jurisdictions have moved into, legal public/social consumption options are developing that attract tourists (and locals) to specific locations because of the ease of social consumption being more similar to alcohol in particular.
 However no location has quite figured out this phase yet.
 Denver currently has only a handful of social consumption venues such as the, The Coffee Joint.

 Q: Which jurisdiction has the most progressive social consumption rules for cannabis?